MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-sharepoint-online-list.md

 ---
 # Create a report on a SharePoint List in Power BI Desktop

 Many teams and organizations use lists in SharePoint Online to store data because it's easy to set up and easy for users to update.
 Sometimes a chart is a much easier way for users to quickly understand the data rather than looking at the list itself.
-In this tutorial, we show how to transform your SharePoint list data into a Power BI report.
+In this tutorial, you learn how to transform your SharePoint list data into a Power BI report.

 Watch this five-minute tutorial video, or scroll down for step-by-step instructions.